henkmuller/sw_usb_audio/examples/AN01008_UAC_with_DSP/doc/rst/UAC_with_DSP.rst

 sample.

-In the USB Audio platform the communication from the interfaces to and from the DSP pipeline are adjacent and should, therefore, be consequitive.
+In the USB Audio platform the communication from the interfaces to and from the DSP pipeline are adjacent and should, therefore, be consecutive.
 In general, for threads that have a single sample input and output, the optimal communication ordering will be to propagate the communication along the signal path but we are free to choose the direction which can be the